INTERNATIONAL SYMPOSIUM ON ‘THE NATIONAL SOVEREIGNTY AND REPRESENTATION’ ON THE CENTENARY OF THE INAUGURATION OF THE GRAND NATIONAL ASSEMBLY OF TURKEY

 April 23, 2020 will mark the centenary of the founding of the Turkish Grand National Assembly (TBMM).
 Throughout its centuries-old history, the Turkish Grand National Assembly (TBMM) has been the most important institution of Turkish political life and has served as the stronghold of democracy at different times.
 Faced with 4 different constitutions, various political regimes and many coups in this century-old period, the Turkish Grand National Assembly (TBMM), despite all the difficulties, has remained an indispensable institution of Turkish political life.

-To understand and celebrate this impressive heritage, an international symposium entitled “The National Sovereignty and Representation on the Centenary of the Inauguration of the Grand National Assembly of Turkey” will be held in Ankara on 20-21 April 2020 in cooperation with Turkish Grand National Assembly and Ankara Hacı Bayram Veli University.
+To understand and celebrate this impressive heritage, an international symposium entitled “The National Sovereignty and Representation on the Centenary of the Inauguration of the Grand National Assembly of Turkey” will be held in Ankara in cooperation with Turkish Grand National Assembly and Ankara Hacı Bayram Veli University.
 The symposium aims to bring together the leading scientists from different disciplines such as political science, law, international relations, economics, sociology and history, to create an academic platform where new academic approaches are discussed in the light of contemporary developments in the field of sovereignty and representation, based on the perspectives of different disciplines and different country experiences and to introduce new expansions on the subject.

 One of the important aims of this symposium is to bring together local and foreign scientists and make the Turkish Grand National Assembly one of the major focuses of comparative Parliamentary Studies.
 The symposium will allow scientists working with different approaches and methods to engage in productive interactions, and extend the concept of representation beyond western-centred paradigms and will provide the basis for contributing to comparative parliamentary work by centring TBMM and the concepts of representation, sovereignty and democracy in Turkey.
 Accordingly, the Symposium aims to present a scientific representation of the related developments in our country by focusing on the debates on global and local “democracy deficit”, which directly concerns national sovereignty and representation.

-In the selection of papers to be presented in the symposium, studies which will shed light on the centenarian history of the Turkish Grand National Assembly will also be included.
+In the selection of papers to be presented in the symposium, studies that will shed light on the centenarian history of the Turkish Grand National Assembly will also be included.
 The main objective in this symposium is to include the Turkish Grand National Assembly particularly as an important field of study and the studies qualified in terms of content and method which will enable us to understand the concepts of representation and democracy in a better way.
 Papers to be submitted to the symposium must not have been submitted or published elsewhere before.

 Some headings under which papers are planned to be presented in the symposium are listed below.
 Subjects are not limited to these headings.
 On the condition that the general framework of the symposium and the subject matter is followed, papers may also be presented under different headings.